Adventure game: Emulation and virtual machines

 Most text adventure games are readily accessible on modern computers due to the use of a small number of standard virtual machines (such as the Z engine) used to drive these games at their original release which have been recreated in more portable versions.
 A popular text adventure interpreter is Frotz, which can play all the old Infocom text adventures.
 Some modern text adventure games can even be played on very old computer systems.
 Text adventure games are also suitable for personal digital assistants, because they have very small computer system requirements.
 Other text adventure games are fully playable via web browsers.

 On the other hand, many graphical adventure games cannot run on modern operating systems.
 Early adventure games were developed for home computers that are not in use today.
 Emulators and virtual machines are available for modern computers that allow these old games to be played on the latest operating systems, though players must have access to the game's assets themselves to legally play them.
 One open-source software project called ScummVM provides a free engine for the LucasArts adventure games, the SCUMM-derived engine for Humongous Entertainment adventure games, early Sierra titles, Revolution Software 2D adventures, Coktel Vision adventure games and a few more assorted 2D adventures.
 ResidualVM is a sister project to ScummVM, aimed to emulate 3D-based adventure games such as Grim Fandango and Myst III: Exile.
 Another called VDMSound can emulate the old sound-cards which many of the games require.

-One of the most popular emulators, DOSBox, is designed to emulate an IBM PC compatible computer running DOS, the native operating system of most older adventure games.
-Many companies, like Sierra Entertainment, have included DOSBox in their rereleases of older titles.
+DOSBox is designed to emulate an IBM PC compatible computer running MS-DOS.
+Many companies, like Sierra Entertainment, have included DOSBox in their rereleases of older games.